Academic Rep Recruitment

 Academic Reps are students who collect feedback and speak on behalf of other students to help make your University education and experience the best it can be!

-Academic Reps are elected to their role by students on their course, or in their department.
+Academic Reps are recruited to their role by their department.
 This means they have been chosen as the best person to take a lead on voicing student feedback to staff within their department, the University or the Students’ Union.

 The main way Academic Reps voice student feedback is by attending departmental Student Staff Consultative Committees (SSCCs) which take place 3 times a year, but they can also work with their Faculty Rep and the SU Academic Affairs Officer to raise feedback.